Welcome to the Premier Website for Professional Business Analysis

 Exhibit 2A shows that, for "normal" products, demand decreases with increasing price, giving these curves a negative slope.
 The negative slope explains why these products have a negative PEoD coefficient.
 The slope shows, in other words, that demand decreases as price increases.
 The higher the demand curve slope, the more that demand changes with a given price change.

-Exhibit 2A also shows a price-demand curve for so-called Giffin products (dash line).
+Exhibit 2A also shows a price-demand curve for so-called Giffin Products (dash line).
 For Giffin products, demand increases as price increases.
 Products that genuinely have Giffen demand curves throughout the full possible price range are rare.
 However, many essentially "normal" products do show Giffin-like demand characteristics for short segments of their possible price range (See Exhibit 2C below).

 Demand Shift for a Typical Product